The European Union (excluding the UK) is the third largest ecommerce market in the world, with total online retail sales of $412 billion annually.

 All visit data in this article for Europe excludes the UK.
 For online marketplaces in the UK see Online Marketplaces in the UK: Amazon and eBay Dominate.

-Amazon is the leading online marketplace in Europe, with 1.1 billion visits per month.
-Europe and the US are similar in size in terms of both GDP and population, but Amazon in the US has more than double the traffic of Amazon in Europe – around 2.3 billion visits per month.
+Amazon is the leading online marketplace, with just under one billion visits per month.
+Europe and the US are similar in size in terms of both GDP and population, but Amazon in the US has more than double the traffic of Amazon in Europe – around two billion visits per month.
 This reflects Amazon’s larger share of the US ecommerce market, and more competition online within Europe.

-The remaining six companies in the top ten are all heavily weighted towards single countries, or at most two to three countries with close geographical and historical ties.
-First, bol.com is focused on the Netherlands and Belgium.
-Ciscount.com and Fnac are French companies and sell mainly to consumers in France.
-Ozon gets 95% of its traffic from Russia, while Otto is a German retailer and online marketplace.
-Finally, eMAG is focused on Eastern Europe, particularly Romania.
+Most of the remaining companies with more than 20 million visits per month in Europe are heavily weighted towards single countries, or at most two to three countries with close geographical and historical ties.
+First, Ozon gets 95% of its traffic from Russia. bol.com is focused on the Netherlands and Belgium.
+Otto is a German retailer and online marketplace, while Ciscount.com is a French company and sells mainly to consumers in France. eMAG is focused on Eastern Europe, particularly Romania, and Fnac is another French retailer.

 It is perhaps ironic that two American companies lead ecommerce in Europe and, while they are certainly stronger in some countries than others, they basically sell across the whole continent.
 Almost all of the large domestic European online marketplaces focus on their own country, sometimes along with one or two neighboring countries, despite being part of the most closely integrated economic bloc in the world.